-DAY 9: Fly from King George Island to Punta Arenas

-Back at King George Island, bid farewell to Antarctica as you board the flight to Punta Arenas.
+DAY 7: Fly from King George Island to Punta Arenas Return to King George Island and bid farewell to Antarctica before boarding the flight back to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
-(Note: Meals in Punta Arenas are at your leisure and not included in the program).
+(Note: Meals in Punta Arenas are at your leisure and not included in the program.)

-DAY 10: Transfer to the airport for onward travels

-After breakfast, transfer to the Punta Arenas airport for your onward flight.
+DAY 8: Transfer to the airport for onward destination After breakfast, transfer to the Punta Arenas airport for your onward flight.

-Antarctica

-INCLUSIONS & DETAILS

-Accommodation

-Hotel & Cabin on board a ship

-INCLUSIONS

-Group transfers from the airport and hotel on day one for guests arriving in Punta Arenas and from the hotel to the airport on the last day of the air-cruise itinerary.
+INCLUSIONS & DETAILS Accommodation Hotel & Cabin on board a ship INCLUSIONS Group transfers from the airport and hotel on day one for guests arriving in Punta Arenas and from the hotel to the airport on the last day of the air-cruise itinerary.
 Two nights stay with breakfast in Punta Arenas on day one and on the day of the scheduled return flight from Antarctica.
 Comprehensive pre- and post-voyage information material.
 Special access to Explorers House for guests in Punta Arenas.
 Welcome dinner on day one at the Explorers House in Punta Arenas.
 Return charter flights from Punta Arenas to King George Island.
 Accommodation on board during your voyage.
-Daily buffet breakfast, à la carte lunch and dinner, as well as wine, beer, juice, soft drinks, coffee, tea, hot chocolate, cappuccino, water, and snacks on board the ship.
+Daily buffet breakfast, à la carte lunch and dinner, as well as wine, beer, juice, soft drinks, coffee, tea, hot chocolate, cappuccino, water, and snacks on board the Inclusions ship.
 Loan of waterproof boots for excursions in Antarctica, contingency plan, and IAATO passenger fee.
 All guided excursions, as well as lectures and entertainment on board.

-EXCLUSIONS

-International or domestic flights, unless specified Transfers not mentioned in the itinerary Visa and reciprocity fees (if applicable) Airport arrival or departure taxes Vaccination charges Travel insurance
+EXCLUSIONS International or domestic flights, unless specified Transfers not mentioned in the itinerary Visa and reciprocity fees (if applicable) Airport arrival or departure taxes Vaccination charges Travel insurance Hotels and meals not included in itinerary Optional excursions not included in the itinerary

-Hotels and meals not included in itinerary Optional excursions not included in the itinerary Optional activity surcharges
+Optional activity surcharges

+TRIP CODE

+ACTSCAAC

+DEPARTURE

+07/12/2025, 12/12/2025, 17/12/2025, 22/12/2025, 27/12/2025, 22/01/2026, 27/01/2026, 08/02/2026, 18/02/2026

+DURATION

+8 Days

+LOCATIONS

+Antarctica

+1 (easy) charges.

-All items of a personal nature, including but not limited to gratuities, select drinks, laundry services, personal clothing, medical expenses, wi-fi, email or phone charges.
+Single Surcharge Available upon request, contact us for more details.
+All items of a personal nature, including but not limited to gratuities, select drinks, laundry services, personal clothing, medical expenses, wi-fi, email or phone